galda01/home_assistant/README.md

 1. The entire system is functional but incomplete.

-2. The Assistant (voice or text) can answer questions (general knowledge but not Internet-sourced yet) about known devices such as thermostats, etc.
+2. The Assistant (voice or text) can answer questions about HA concerns, and with the healp of SearXNG it can search the Internet to assist.

 3. Connecting with the smart-phone Home Assistant app allows for voice/TTS/STT communications.